jiangsheng/jiangsheng.github.io/docs/games/frontmission/platform_difference.rst

 Nintendo DS:
     * Based on PS1 port.
     * Extra screen displaying more data that was previously displayed in extra menus or not at all.
-    * Ex.Missions
+    * New secret Ex.Missions
-    * More crossovers and extra dialogs.
+    * More crossovers from other games from the front mission series and extra dialogs.
     * New weapons and parts
     * Improved graphics
     * High speed battle mode replaces simplified battle mode